WuerthPhoenix/tornado/src/tornado/email_collector/doc/README.md

 More information about the logger configuration
 [is available here](../../../common/logger/doc/README.md).

-The default __config-dir__ value can be customized at build time specifying the environment variable *TORNADO_EMAIL_COLLECTOR_CONFIG_DIR_DEFAULT*.
+The default __config-dir__ value can be customized at build time by specifying the environment variable *TORNADO_EMAIL_COLLECTOR_CONFIG_DIR_DEFAULT*.
-For example, this will build an executable that uses */my/custom/path* as default value:
+For example, this will build an executable that uses */my/custom/path* as the default value:
 ```bash
 TORNADO_EMAIL_COLLECTOR_CONFIG_DIR_DEFAULT=/my/custom/path cargo build
 ```